rm53961/Project-1/README.md

+*This query ounts the total number of tutors who work at Brightpath*

 Count the total number of tutors
 SELECT COUNT(*) AS total_tutors FROM tutor;

-Query 1 counts the total number of tutors who work at Brightpath.

 It allows the managers to see how many tutors they have working at their company.
 Knowing this information is helpful to the company because they are able to have an accurate view of the labor resources that are available to them.
 Managers are then able to decide whether they need to hire more tutors to meet an increased demand in the education market.
 They are also able to forecast whether they will need to hire/fire tutors depending on whether more kids are signing up.
 This query allows managers to identify where they should allocate resources.